vasylja/amp_android/README.md

 # amp_android
-Android repository for our amp project
+Android repository for the AMP student project.